-Note: The parameter and shell limit values shown in this section are recommended values only.
+Note: Unless otherwise specified, the kernel parameter and shell limit values shown in the following table are minimum values only.
 For production database systems, Oracle recommends that you tune these values to optimize the performance of the system.
-See your operating system documentation for more information about tuning kernel parameters.
+See the operating system documentation for more information about tuning kernel parameters.